-The current status of a Test is generally calculated by looking at the Test's last execution (more detail here).
+The current status of a Test is generally calculated by looking at the Test's last execution .
 However, this does not work well if you execute the same Test in two different test environments (e.g., devices) and you want the two results to be consolidated.